 - Gather information: Buyer’s first and last name, phone number, email address, type of funding, buying criteria, source of referral.

-- Develop a real estate lead generation campaign: In an effort to cultivate interest in your services, you should begin networking, marketing campaigns and social media, although the approach will vary from investor.
+- Develop a real estate lead generation campaign: In an effort to cultivate interest in your services, you should begin networking, marketing campaigns and social media, although the approach will vary from real estate entrepreneur.

 Another component that may be tricky when investing in real estate for beginners is the wholesale contract.
 This portion of the wholesale deal will encompass two contracts: the purchase and sale agreement (the one you have with the seller), and then the Assignment of Real Estate Purchase and Sale Agreement (the contract between you and the new buyer).